owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 ## Diagrams

-Let's say we have a failing property like the following:
+Let's say we have a failing safety property like the following:

 $$\text{next}_d(\text{always}_8(B < C))$$